Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 </br>

 <details>
 <summary> 1.
-Create a new resource in MTA.yaml file for xs-uaa backing service with following proerties  </summary>
+Create a new resource in MTA.yaml file for xs-uaa backing service with following properties  </summary>
 </br>
 </br>
 	- name == capp-xsuaa